Painting : Zan Newstrom

 - Gift money, including philanthropy

-The basis for establishing fair and correct prices for goods and services ; the flow and availability of capital as loan money – these are important themes to consider.
-For now however, I’d like to review the threefold social idea of Rudolf Steiner, as discussed elsewhere at Living Waters Wellness, as a starting point to explore the third kind of money, and third area of interest concerning human need : purposeful, systematic gifting and philanthropy.
+The basis for establishing fair and correct prices for goods and services, the flow and availability of capital as loan money – these are things important to consider.
+For now though, I’d like to explore this third kind of money, and third sharp point of concern regarding human need : namely, purposeful, systematic gifting and philanthropy.

 The Sphere of Rights

-Rights, in this “ threefold “ perspective, concern the regulation of conflicts in human relationships ; specifically, infringements on the dignity, safety or well being of one group or individual by another individual or group.
+Rights, in this “ threefold “ perspective, concern the regulation of conflicts in human social relations - specifically infringements on the dignity, safety or wellbeing of one group or individual by another individual or group.
 To be free from such infringements is a basic need of every human being.
-In the threefold perspective, “ right’s life “ concerns the effort to ensure this for all human beings on an equal basis, regardless of economic or social status.
+In the threefold perspective, “ right’s life “ concerns the effort to secure fair rights and protections for all persons, on an equal basis, regardless of social or economic status.

 Economic Life

-In the threefold organism of society, economic life concerns the basic needs of life of all human beings : food, shelter, clothing, and all else that has to do with maintaining the physical needs of life.
-It includes the production and distribution of goods, the relationships that arise around these activities, and the communication processes necessary to establish them.
+In the threefold organism of society, economic life concerns the basic needs of life of all human beings: food, shelter, clothing, and all else that has to do with maintaining these needs.
+It includes the production, distribution and consumption of goods, and the communications and interactions needed to accomplish them.
 Because the needs to be met in economic life are common to all people, the necessary condition of this sphere is a spirit of brotherhood, cooperation and goodwill.

 "Spiritual-Cultural Life"

-In Steiner’s threefold understanding of society, the areas of rights, economic and spiritual-cultural life each unfold their strength best when they work independently.
-He recommends at first, therefore, a radical separation of the three spheres - or more exactly, a radical reduction of influence and interference of one sphere on the activity of the others.
-This initial separation, Steiner indicates, will prepare the basis for a later fruitful interaction and cooperation among the three, which will promote the optimal health of society.
+In Steiner’s threefold understanding , the areas of rights, economic and spiritual-cultural life each unfold their strength best when they work independently.
+He recommends at first, therefore, a certain separation of the three - or more exactly, a reduction of undue control, influence or interference of one sphere in the work of the others.
+This initial separation, he observes, will create a basis for their later fruitful interaction and cooperation, and promote the health of the whole.
+The threefold idea is not a utopian plan or prescription for society, nor a reaction to any other social system.
+The initial separation of influences and their later interaction are also not seen rigidly, or as a formula.
+The threefold idea is better seen as a set of scientific observations of society, of tendencies already striving to unfold, of relationships that naturally arise and create health as soon as they get the chance.

 What Each Sphere Contributes

 Rights life.
-When active and effective, rights life creates conditions of safety, dignity and freedom, in which social life can unfold in an optimal way.
-Rules and agreements that reduce undue harm, coercion or infringement upon freedom within society, create conditions for both economic and spiritual cultural life to thrive.
-They build & protect a space within which the individual human being can unfold “a life worth living “.
-Over time, they reduce harm and expense to society, e.g. from crime and direct oppression of one person or group by another ; but also from unfair or destructive economic practices, environmental contamination etc.
+When active and effective, rights life creates conditions of safety, dignity and freedom in which social life can unfold in an optimal way.
+Rules and agreements that reduce harm, coercion or infringements on freedom create conditions for both economic and spiritual-cultural life to thrive.
+They build and protect a space within which the human individual can unfold "a life worth living".
+Over time, they limit harm and expense to society from direct crime and injury between people ; but also from unfair or harmful economic products and practices, destruction of the environment etc.

-Economic life establishes conditions for the material survival and well being of society.
-In this realm of life human beings work creatively with materials received from the earth, transforming them into goods and products, increasing their value and usefulness.
-Methods that increase efficiency in the production and distribution of goods evolve constantly, and enhance this effect.
-Applied knowledge of natural processes, technology, the needs and nature of the human being, all contribute to satisfaction of the earthly needs of humanity.
+Economic life establishes conditions for the material survival and wellbeing of society.
+This realm of life works creatively with materials from the earth, transforming them into goods and products, increasing their value and usefulness.
+Improvements to efficiency in the production and distribution of goods enhance their value further.
+Applied knowledge of natural processes, technology, the needs and nature of the human being, all contribute to the satisfaction of our earthly needs.

 Beyond the meeting of human physical needs, economic life also has this special characteristic : that by adding value to what nature provides, it has a tendency and capacity to create wealth.

 Spiritual-cultural life.
-The special contribution of the spiritual-cultural life to the threefold social organism, is to enhance the quality of human life.
-Education, the arts, healing work, religious and spiritual life, research, scholarship, skilled communication and technical invention all have this in common.
+The special contribution of this realm of life to the threefold social organism, is to enhance the quality of human life.
+Education, the arts, healing work, religious and spiritual life, research, scholarship, skilled communication and technical innovation all do this.
 Arising in the inner world of the human being, the spiritual-cultural life radiates benefits outward into society.

-This radiating effect is often not noticed or valued properly, because it is subtle.
-It does not generate products for human beings to use, but rather unlocks and cultivates potentials in them.
-It preserves what is good and what is possible in the human being, and builds a bridge for it to become actual.
+Often this radiating effect isn't noticed, is not valued properly, because it's subtle.
+It doesn't generate products for human beings to use, but rather unlocks and cultivates potentials in them.
+It preserves what's good and what's possible in the human being, and builds a bridge for it to become actual.

-The benefits of spiritual-cultural life to society are visible in the present only in part ; their more complete effects in the longer course of time.
-In its best manifestation, spiritual-cultural life creates a good and human future, both for individual lives and for society.
+The benefits of spiritual-cultural life to society are visible in the present only in part ; their more complete effects only in the longer course of time.
+In its best manifestations, spiritual-cultural life creates a good and human future, both for individual lives and for society.

 Spiritual Cultural and Economic Life : A Special Relationship

 The economic sphere produces goods and products - but we can also ask : how ?
-What factors contribute to success in economic life ?
+What factors contribute to the success of economic life ?

-Sufficient natural resources are of course a necessity, if economic life is to prosper ; also sufficient capital ; and conditions of peace and safety in the place where work is carried out.
+Sufficient natural resources are of course a necessity, if economic life is to prosper ; also sufficient capital for needed projects and enterprises ; and conditions of fairness, peace and safety in the place where work is carried out.
 These are the familiar elements of economic life.
-Yet there’s also more.
+Yet there’s more.

-In such a system one’s perspective – and perception of others – can become distorted.
-Self interest may become the core value of economic life, competition the core method, personal gain the core goal of life.
-The concept of brotherhood seems a quaint and unrealistic notion here ; cooperation and goodwill expendable - as may be large portions of the slower, less clever remainder of humanity.
+In such a system one’s perspective – and perception of others – easily becomes distorted.
+Self-interest may become the core value of economic life, competition the core method, personal gain the core goal of life.
+The concept of brotherhood seems quaint and unrealistic here, cooperation and goodwill expendable - as may be large portions of the slower, less clever remainder of humanity itself.

-In an economy of global scale, the effects of errors or misconduct in this relatively small controlling circle tend to magnify.
-On the fringes of the world economy, meanwhile, millions walk a razor's edge of poverty, dependent between life and death on fluctuations of interest or currency rates, commodity prices, the rise of fall of distant stock markets.
+In an economy of global scale, the effects of errors or misconduct in a relatively small controlling circle tend to magnify.
+On the fringes of the world economy, meanwhile, millions - hundreds of millions - may walk a razor's edge of poverty, dependent between life and death on fluctuations of interest or currency rates, commodity prices, the rise and fall of distant markets.
 Any error of concepts, insight, judgment at the lofty summit - not to mention any criminal activity – endangers the whole.
 The collapse of the financial derivatives bubble of 2008 - and the worldwide crisis it triggered - are frightening examples.

 The Case for Philanthropy

 As we've seen, the gifts of spiritual-cultural life to society are indirect - their full value unfolds only over time, and so goes mostly unnoticed.
-This is perhaps why, when economic growth and production in society decline for any reason, spending in the spiritual-cultural sphere tends to decline even moreso ; and why such fierce pressure is brought to bear on governments to cut programs serving spiritual-cultural life, such as public education and medical care.
-But whether right or wrong in the long term for government to be involved in these things, funds are lost which are not replaced from other sources.
+This is perhaps why, any time production and economic growth in society decline, spending on spiritual-cultural activities tends to decline even more ; and why such fierce pressure is brought to bear on governments to cut programs serving spiritual-cultural life, e.g. medical care and public education.
+But right or wrong in the long term for government to be involved, funds are lost that may not be replaced from other sources.

-In the meantime as noted, economic life depends on the spiritual-cultural life : depends for the fruits of science and research ; for educated, healthy workers, creative workers, ethically and morally sound workers, to name just a few needed things.
+In the meantime as noted, economic life depends on the spiritual-cultural life : depends for the fruits of science and research, for educated, healthy, creative, ethically and morally sound workers, to name just a few such needs.
 To complete the cycle of facts and relationships : spiritual social life makes economic life possible ; and economic life, by its nature, creates wealth.

-It's not just a matter of kindness therefore, that the economic sphere should contribute to the needs of science, education, medicine, to the preparation and well being of its work force, but one of self interest.
-And this is not only fair and reasonable, but possible - because the financial means to help flows continuously to hand.
+It's not just a matter of kindness therefore, that the economic sphere would contribute to the needs of science, education, medicine, to the preparation and wellbeing of its work force - but even one of self interest.
+And it's not just fair and reasonable but possible - because the financial means to help flows constantly to hand.

-Beyond the fair needs of economic life to develop and maintain itself, simple insight would indicate that the needs of the spiritual-cultural life are an optimal destination for wealth created in the economic sphere.
-This, in short, is the case for philanthropy.
+Beyond the fair needs of economic life to develop and maintain itself, simple insight would indicate that needs of the spiritual-cultural life are an optimal destination for wealth created in this sphere.
+This, in short, is a first strong case for philanthropy.

-Next : Rethinking Philanthropy : Ways, Means and Measures
+Next : Rethinking Philanthropy : Ways, Means - and Reality Checks

 Steps Towards a More Human Future

 Many good things in our world require money to accomplish ; many good people have needs that require money they don’t have.
-Many chronic problems exist in the world, and special problems – earthquakes, drought, floods, tsunamis - arise all the time.
-All these require money, which, for most people, is in short supply.
-The finances of our governments are such presently that they often simply can't meet these problems and needs.
-Whether governments even should address these issues, is in the meantime vigorously debated.
-The question is pressing - and becomes more so : how, legitimately, in a world of seven billion people, can these many needs be met ?
+Many chronic problems exist in the world, and special problems – earthquakes, floods, devastating droughts and fires - happen all the time.
+The finances of our governments are often such today that they simply can't meet these problems and needs.
+Whether governments even should address certain needs of citizens, is in the meantime hotly debated.
+The question is pressing, and becomes more so : how, legitimately, in a world of now over seven billion people, can these many needs be met ?
 One solution clearly won’t fit all situations – but why not make a start with at least part of this large question ?

 Three Kinds of Money